Chris Cornell: Memorial and tributes

 The Seattle Mariners held a pregame tribute to Cornell prior to their game against the Chicago White Sox on May 19 with a moment of silence and videoboard tribute to Cornell.
 Oakland Athletics player Trevor Plouffe changed his walk-up music to "Black Hole Sun" to honor Cornell.
-Linkin Park dedicated their performance of "One More Light" on Jimmy Kimmel's show, in tribute to Cornell.
+Linkin Park dedicated their performance of "One More Light" on Jimmy Kimmel Live! in tribute to Cornell.
 During the 2017 Billboard Music Awards, Imagine Dragons' lead singer, Dan Reynolds, paid tribute to Cornell remembering his life and career and asking for a moment of silence as a photo of Cornell filled television screens at home and the monitors in the venue.

 On May 23, 2017, Norah Jones performed a solo piano cover of "Black Hole Sun" at Detroit's Fox Theatre, the theatre Chris last performed in.

 During his solo concert in London on June 6, 2017, Eddie Vedder talked for the first time about Cornell since his death, saying "he wasn't just a friend, he was someone I looked up to like my older brother" and "I will live with those memories in my heart and I will love him forever."
 Cornell's former Audioslave bandmates paid tribute to him during a Prophets of Rage concert in Berlin on June 7, playing an instrumental version of "Like a Stone" with a single spotlight shining down on an empty mic at center stage as the audience filled in on vocals.
 It was later performed with Serj Tankian of System of a Down on vocals.
-At the Alternative Press Music Awards on July 17, the band Pierce The Veil paid tribute to Cornell with their rendition of "Black Hole Sun" while images of Cornell were displayed on a screen above the stage.
+At the Alternative Press Music Awards on July 17, the band Pierce the Veil paid tribute to Cornell with their rendition of "Black Hole Sun" while images of Cornell were displayed on a screen above the stage.
 Near the end of the performance, an audio of Cornell singing the song was played.

 On July 20, 2017, the day that would have been Cornell's 53rd birthday, Pearl Jam guitarist Stone Gossard, who played with Cornell in Temple of the Dog, wrote a letter to him in a post shared on Pearl Jam's official website.
 Cornell and Gossard share the same birthday.